-LED on off LINK (BK9000/BC9000 only) Physical connection present No physical connection present ACT (BK9000/BC9000 only) Flashing: Bus traffic present No bus traffic (bus idle) COM (BK9100/BC9100 only) Flashing: data received at the controller no data are received ERROR LED flashes slowly if DHCP or BootP is enabled and the Bus Coupler has not yet been allocated an IP address LED flashes quickly (5 times, only when switching on): the Bus Coupler was addressed with ARP.
+LED On Off LINK (BK9000/BC9000 only) Physical connection present No physical connection present ACT (BK9000/BC9000 only) Flashing: Bus traffic present No bus traffic (bus idle) COM (BK9100/BC9100 only) Flashing: data received at the controller no data are received ERROR The LED flashes slowly if DHCP or BootP is active but the Bus Coupler has not yet received an IP address The LED flashes rapidly (5 times, only when switching on); the Bus Coupler is addressed with ARP.
 The settings on the DIP SWITCH are not valid.
-No error LED permanently on (only in RT-Ethernet mode) Note: task time set too fast PLC (BC9000/BC9100 only) PLC program is in RUN mode LED flashes while the boot project is being saved.
-PLC program is in stop mode WDG (BK9000 only) Watchdog is triggered: - No error Watchdog expired or not triggered: - Start communication - Reset watchdog error
+No error LED permanently on (in RT-Ethernet mode only) Note: task time set too fast PLC (BC9000/BC9100 only) PLC program is in RUN mode The LED flashes while the boot project is being saved.
+PLC program is in stop mode WDG (BK9000 only) Watchdog is triggered Watchdog expired or not triggered No error Start communication Reset watchdog error